-In forested areas, a canopy submodule optionally modifies the meteorological variables for inside-canopy conditions (Strasser, 2008) and accounts for the forest snow processes of interception, sublimation, and melt unload following Liston and Elder (2006).
-Evapotranspiration over vegetated areas is calculated using the FAO Penman-Monteith approach (Allen et al., 1998).
+In forested areas, a canopy submodule optionally modifies the meteorological variables for inside-canopy conditions (Strasser, 2008) and accounts for the forest snow processes of interception, sublimation, and melt unload following Liston and Elder with Q_N being the shortwave and longwave radiation balance, Q_H the sensible heat flux, Q_E the latent heat flux, Q_A the advective energy supplied by solid or liquid precipitation, Q_B the soil heat flux, and Q_M the energy potentially available for melt.
+For a detailed description of the calculation of the individual energy fluxes see Strasser (2008).

-The snow and ice surface energy balance is calculated as
+(2006).
+Evapotranspiration over vegetated areas is calculated using the FAO Penman-Monteith approach (Allen et al., 1998).The snow and ice surface energy balance is calculated as

-5

-$$Q_N + \underline{H}Q_H + \underline{E}Q_E + \underline{A}Q_A + \underline{B}Q_B + \underline{M}Q_M = 0,$$
+$$Q_N + Q_H + Q_E + Q_A + Q_B + Q_M = 0, (6)$$

-(6)